FergusSteel/CountingWithConvNets/papers.md

   * Place-coded equivariance is where as a low-level part moves to a very different position it is represented by a different capsule (different neurons)
   * Rate-coded equivariance is where as you move a part around the same neurons are encoding but their acitvities are changing.
 * Capsule nets, only deal with one instance at a time (uh oh)

+# Further reading:
+* COVID-CAPS: A capsule network-based framework for identification of COVID-19 cases from X-ray images
+* Capsule networks for object detection in UAV imagery

 ## Dataset Ideas